kngeno/telelbirds/README.md

 Installation/Running the App
 ----------------------------

-1. Install the required libraries listed in the requirements file with pip: pip install -r requirements.txt
+1. Install the required libraries listed in the requirements file with pip: *pip install -r requirements.txt*
 2. If you just want to run a demo of the app, use the <b>local_demo.py</b> file which uses an SQLite database and will be created automatically.
 Otherwise, for development, please use PostgreSQL and the local_settings.py file.
 Set the database settings and environment variables accordingly.
-3. Run the syncdb command: e.g. python manage.py syncdb --noinput --settings=settings.local_demo
+3. Run the makemigration command: e.g. *python manage.py makemigration --noinput --settings=settings.local_demo*
-4. Run the South migration: e.g. python manage.py migrate --settings=settings.local_demo
+4. Run the migration: e.g. *python manage.py migrate --settings=settings.local_demo*
-5. (Optional) Populate your database with dummy data: e.g. python manage.py load_random_glucose_data jsmith --settings=settings.local_demo (note that 'telelbirds' can be changed to any username you like, the password will always be 'demo').
+5. (Optional) Populate your database with dummy data: e.g. *python manage.py load_random_breed_data admin --settings=settings.local_demo* (note that 'telelbirds' can be changed to any username you like, the password will always be 'demo').
-6. Run the local web server: e.g. python manage.py runserver --settings=settings.local_demo
+6. Run the local web server: e.g. *python manage.py runserver --settings=settings.local_demo*

 3rd-Party Apps/Libraries/Plugins
 --------------------------------